spacetelescope/wfc3_photometry/README.md

 The pipeline will be run via the use of config files.
 The config files will be stored with the outputs,

 ### Rough skeleton of pipeline:
-1. Query MAST Database for all observations of target(s)
+- [x] Query MAST Database for all observations of target(s)
-    1. Check calibration version?
+    - [ ] Check calibration version?
-2. Download all observations not in data directories (Via Astroquery or QL?)
+- [ ] Download all observations not in data directories (~~Via Astroquery or QL?~~ Via MAST API)
-3. Filter bad datasets
+- [ ] Filter bad datasets
-4. Visit level drizzle all images
+- [ ] Visit level drizzle all images
-5. Detect source in each drizzled image?
+- [ ] Detect source in each drizzled image?
-    1. Use WCS tools to transform coordinates to find them in FLT/FLC frame
+    - [ ] Use WCS tools to transform coordinates to find them in FLT/FLC frame
-    2. Validate detections?
+    - [ ] Validate detections?
-6. Run LACosmic on relevant exposures, save output images in a parallel tree.
+- [ ] Run LACosmic on relevant exposures, save output images in a parallel tree.
-7. Run the photometry, use several different apertures, bg methods etc.
+- [ ] Run the photometry, use several different apertures, bg methods etc.
-    1. Potentially save photometric results separately from bg results?
+    - [ ] Potentially save photometric results separately from bg results?
+    - [x] Implement median/mode bg measurement for photutils
-8. Save results to csv's?  hdf5?
+- [ ] Save results to csv's?  hdf5?
 Some format that will be easy for anyone to access
-9. Make some preliminary plots from these results.
+- [ ] Make some preliminary plots from these results.

 ### Ideas: